 I hope you’ll let me know what you think of this approach!

-- The Matrix and Philosophy (Sarah got this as a gift from our friend Dan after we watched the Matrix trilogy together, and she is admirably working her way through a DENSE read on Kant, determinism and a bunch of other stuff!)
+- The Matrix and Philosophy (Ashar got this as a gift from our friend Kaitlyn after we watched the Matrix trilogy together, and she is admirably working her way through a DENSE read on Kant, determinism and a bunch of other stuff!)

 - Weird Pennsylvania (Sarah grabbed this and read it out loud to our family by candlelight during a power outage at home early in the month.
 It was pretty cool!)